 Coronavirus – Villa Experience’s Guide for Vacation Rental Owners & Agents

-We understand that this is a difficult time for all of us; property managers, owners, hosts and travelers, who are all looking for the latest information on how the Coronavirus affects the vacation rental industry.
+We understand that this is a difficult time for all of us; property managers, owners, hosts, and travelers, all looking for the latest information on how the Coronavirus affects the vacation rental industry.
 We’ve put together a short guide containing some key information vacation rental industry professionals need to be aware of concerning the Coronavirus.
 We hope this can help provide some clarity and stability at this uncertain time.

 Due to the ongoing and evolving nature of the situation, it is, of course, difficult to predict exactly what is going to happen next.
-However, we can look to similarities with other crises in the past as well as early trends around the COVID-19 outbreak to assess likely outcomes.
+However, we can look to similarities with other crises in the past and early trends around the COVID-19 outbreak to assess likely outcomes.
 The first thing to keep in mind is that the travel sector, in general, is surprisingly resilient.
 The industry has rebounded from similar incidents in the past and has maintained steady growth throughout the years.
 Indeed, in many areas, the industry is still seeing year-on-year growth compared to this time in 2019, albeit lower than forecast.
 Whilst this is currently a very challenging time for rental managers in many places, it is unlikely that the present outbreak will drastically alter the ongoing megatrend.

 How to adapt your business for the Coronavirus